 - BC Collaborative Roster Society (Lower Mainland and Victoria)

 - North Shore Collaborative Family Law Group (Vancouver)

 - Okanagan Collaborative Family Law Group (Okanagan Valley)

 - Collaborative Law Group of Nelson (East and West Kootenays)

 The Lawyer Referral Service might also be able to refer you to a lawyer who practises collaboratively.

 Pro Bono Collaborative Divorce Project

-The BC Collaborative Roster Society offers a pro bono (free) program for people going through separation or divorce who want to hire collaborative family lawyers but can't afford to.
-See the Pro Bono Project for more information and to apply online.
+The BC Collaborative Roster Society offers a free program for people going through separation or divorce who want to hire collaborative family lawyers but can't afford to.
+See the Pro Bono Collaborative Family Law Project for more information and to apply online.

 Other ways to find help